TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     Removing network local_default

 Done.
 That's it.
 Execution of your extension`s unit tests.
-The :file:`runTests.sh` file of enetcache comes with some additional goodies, for example it is possible to execute `composer install` from within a container using `Build/Scripts/runTests.sh -s composerInstall`, it is possible to execute unit tests with PHP 7.3 instead of 7.2 (option `-p 7.3`).
+The :file:`runTests.sh` file of enetcache comes with some additional features, for example it is possible to execute `composer install` from within a container using `Build/Scripts/runTests.sh -s composerInstall`, it is possible to execute unit tests with PHP 7.3 instead of 7.2 (option `-p 7.3`).
 This is available for PHP linting, too (`-s lint`).
 Similar to :ref:`core test execution
 <testing-core-examples>` it is possible to break point tests using xdebug (`-x` option), typo3gmbh containers